 As of 2018, the digital banking market volume was around $5.2bn in terms of assets under management and is expected to reach $16.2bn by 2025 based on a compound annual growth rate of 15.3%.

 The Islamic financial industry has been a bit slower in adapting to the new digital opportunities, and while there have indeed already some Islamic digital banks been launched in the recent past, they are neither as large as their conventional counterparts nor as well-known.
-Examples are insha, a co-operation of Turkey’s Albaraka Turk Participation Bank with German solarisBank, and some others such as Boubyan Bank.
-Adding to this, Qatar Islamic Bank as part of its digital transformation has developed a fully digital financing services arm for which it already received a number of awards.
+Examples are Insha, a co-operation of Turkey’s Albaraka Turk Participation Bank with German solarisBank, and some others such as Boubyan Bank.
+Adding to this, Qatar Islamic Bank as part of its digital transformation has developed a fully digital financing services arm.

 Malaysia could potentially join with digital Islamic banking services in case Maybank and CIMB receive digital banking licenses.
 Both are established Malaysian banks with large Islamic windows which reportedly applied for a dig frontal banking license.

-Industry analysts widely agree on the notion that digital banking is the way to go also for Islamic banks as consumers and businesses have become more sophisticated and selective these days as a result of technological advancements.
-In turn, banks would get access to customer
+Industry analysts widely agree on the notion that digital banking is the way to go for Islamic banks as consumers and businesses have become more sophisticated and selective these days as a result of technological advancements.
+In turn, banks would get access to a large customer base in the country who are tech-savy.

-the information which would allow them to mine data and employ data algorithms in order to adapt business models and understand their customers better, which entails opportunities for growth especially in the lending business and the development of new services.
+The large customer base would allow them to mine data and employ algorithms to adapt business models and understand their customers better, which entails opportunities for growth especially in the lending business and the development of new services. to cater to the evolving needs of their customers.

 With the digital banking roadmap open for Islamic banks, Malaysia could become a role model for other Islamic jurisdiction to issue digital banking licenses as the country signals that digitizing banking services are no longer a niche program, but a commercial necessity.